Richard Burge: Early career

-Burge taught biology at King Edward's School, Witley (1980–83) and then went to Sri Lanka as a Commonwealth Scholar until 1986.
+Burge taught biology at King Edward's School, Witley from 1980 to 1983, before spending three years as a Commonwealth Research Scholar at the University of Peradeniya in Sri Lanka.

-Burge joined the British Council in June 1986 where he served in the Overseas Career Service for ten years.
-He was Assistant Representative in Lagos, Nigeria until March 1990, then had a series of posts in the UK ending up as Head of Africa and Middle East Operations for three years until September 1995.
+He joined the British Council in June 1986 and spent the next nine years in its Overseas Career Service.
+He was assistant representative in Lagos, Nigeria, until March 1990.
+Returning to the United Kingdom, he held a series of posts culminating in three years as head of Africa and Middle East operations.
+He left the British Council in September 1995.